anikachla/restaurant-Bella/README.md

     <li>A  website which takes your order beforehand and serve you on your desired time of arrival </li>
     <li>It remembers your details and orders in a Database </li>
     <li> Reduces labour costs for manager and waiters.</li>
-    <li> Scheduling the order at a certain time decreases the waiting time  and load at canteens/restaurants </li>
+    <li> Scheduling the order at a certain time decreases the waiting time  and load at canteens/restaurants </li>.

-    <h2> Demonstration </h2>
+     View  Demonstration :

     https://github.com/anikachla/restaurant-Bella/blob/master/bandicam-final2mov.mov

   <h4>~ Anika Chawla</h4>